Eding Sport FC

 Eding Sport Football Club is a Cameroonian football club based in Lekié.
 The club achieved steep success as they progressed from the Center Regional league, to Cameroon's Elite 2, right to Cameroon's first division.
-They became champions of Cameroon in 2016- 2017 season, and qualified for the playoffs of 2018 CAF Champions League but were eliminated at the first round.
-They had an array of talents including; David Eto'o, Martin Ako Assomo, Jacques Zoua, and Albert Meyong.
+They became champions of Cameroon in 2016–2017 season only one season after promotion, which qualified them for the playoffs of 2018 CAF Champions League, but were eliminated at the first round.